Bis-TOM

-Bis-TOM (4-methyl-2,5-dimethylthio-alpha-methylphenethylamine) is a substituted amphetamine.
-It is an analog of DOM.
+Bis-TOM, also known as 4-methyl-2,5-dimethylthioamphetamine, is a substituted amphetamine.
+It is an analogue of DOM.
 Bis-TOM was first synthesized by Alexander Shulgin.
 In his book PiHKAL, the minimum dosage is listed as 160 mg, and the duration unknown.
 Bis-TOM produces no psychoactive effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of Bis-TOM.